Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 My first e-book, Morning Light, is out now!
 You'll learn how to make the most of every morning, maximize your body's natural rhythms, improve your health and become more of a morning person.
 Plus, 15+ balanced breakfast recipes!

-You can make this with any berry you like and even some fruits like grapes will work too.
+You can make this with any berry you like.
+In fact, even some fruits like grapes will work too.
 It comes together in about 10 minutes total and then you let it sit and watch the chia seeds do their magic.

 In a saucepan over medium heat, cook cranberries along with all other ingredients (except chia seeds) until the cranberries begin to burst (roughly 6-8 min).